metal3-io/metal3-docs/docs/user-guide/src/bmo/inspect_annotation.md

 # Inspect annotation

-The inspect annotation can be used to request the baremetal operator to (re-)inspect a `Ready` BareMetalHost.
+The inspect annotation can be used to request the baremetal operator to (re-)inspect an `Available` BareMetalHost.
 This is useful in case there were hardware changes for example.
-Note that it is only possible to do this when BareMetalHost is in `Ready` state.
+Note that it is only possible to do this when BareMetalHost is in `Available` state.
-If an inspection request is made while BareMetalHost is any other state than Ready, the request will be ignored.
+If an inspection request is made while BareMetalHost is any other state than `Available`, the request will be ignored.

 To request a new inspection, simply annotating the host with `inspect.metal3.io` is enough.
 Once inspection is requested, you should see the BMH in inspecting state until inspection is completed, and by the end of inspection the `inspect.metal3.io` annotation will be removed automatically.